InseeFr/gustave/README.md

 ## Example

-In this example, we define a variance estimation wrapper adapted to the example data inspired by the Information and communication technology (ICT) survey.
-The subset of the (simulated) ICT survey has the following features:
+In this example, we aim at estimating the variance of estimators computed using simulated data inspired from the Information and communication technology (ICT) survey.
+This survey has the following characteristics:

-- stratified one-stage sampling design of 650 firms;
+- stratified one-stage sampling design;
-- 612 responding firms, non-response correction through reweighting in homogeneous response groups based on economic sub-sector and turnover;
+- non-response correction through reweighting in homogeneous response groups based on economic sub-sector and turnover;
 - calibration on margins (number of firms and turnover broken down by economic sub-sector).

-The ICT data files are shipped with the gustave package:
+The ICT simulated data files are shipped with the gustave package:

 ```
 library(gustave)